Apribojimas/Cpp_Goodies/README.md

 * [Events](https://github.com/itstristanb/Events) - Event system that allows for clients to attach callbacks to a host which then can be invoked at any time
 * [PubBus](https://github.com/eXpl0it3r/PubBus) - PubBus is a simple, header-only implementation of a MessageBus.
 * [Microcontroller message bus](https://github.com/cvra/msgbus) - Microcontroller message bus
-* [q](https://github.com/grantila/q) - A platform-independent promise library for C++, implementing asynchronous continuations.
+* [Ichor](https://github.com/volt-software/Ichor) - C++ framework/middleware for thread confinement and dependency injection.

 # Threading and concurancy
 * [ThreadPool](https://github.com/Fdhvdu/ThreadPool) - This is a pure (which means it doesn't depend on any platform) and exception-safety C++ threadpool